New technology components visually capture below-ground assets to reduce time and cost for urban construction projects and utility management

 The UIM pilot’s technology and processes were developed by a broad consortium of government, industry, and academic partners at City Digital.
 In addition to the pilot leads, the team includes ComEd, Microsoft, Cityzenith, Esri, and the University of Illinois at Urbana-Champaign.

-“Underground mapping highlights the best of City Digital,” says Steve Fifita, Executive Director of City Digital.
+“Underground mapping highlights the best of City Digital,” said Steve Fifita, Executive Director of City Digital.
 “It consists of partners that each bring unique assets to the table to create a transformational solution that would not have been possible alone.”

 This next phase of the UIM pilot began earlier this month, with a planned conclusion during the spring of 2017.
 Future phases will seek to make the infrastructure work smarter by incorporating underground sensors, as that technology becomes cheaper and more scalable.